RichardNk24/react-typescript-test/README.md

 - Used Redux for state management to handle the state of radio buttons and notes.
 - Tailwind CSS was used for styling to ensure a responsive and polished UI.
+- implemented a random code generator for the discount code to enhance User experience.

 ## Contact